Finally, follow the installation instructions to get the Jupiter scripts locally. I'll assume you did the Docker installation presented there.

 You should now see a folder named

-In this section you'll create a recurring task and generate instances of it corresponding to various times in the inbox.
+In this section you'll create a habit and generate instances of it corresponding to various times in the inbox.

-To start go to the "Recurring Tasks" view and add a new recurring monthly task named "Clean Drogon's lair".
-You need to click the "New" button, or the "+" button under the "Monthly" column.
-Complete the task as follows:
+To start go to the "Habits" view and add a new daily habit called named "Meditate for 5 minutes".
+You need to click the "New" button, or the "+" button under the "Daily" column.
+Complete the habit as follows:

-Notice that "Period" is set to "Monthly" (one of five valid choices).
-As expected this determines the "periodicity" of the recurring task, or when a new task will appear in the Inbox.
-For the monthly choice, you'll get one "Clean Drogon's lair" task every month.
+Notice that "Period" is set to "Daily" (one of five valid choices).
+As expected this determines the "periodicity" of the habit, or when a new task will appear in the Inbox.
+For the daily choice, you'll get one "Meditate for 5 minutes" task every day.

 Before we move on to generation, you need to synchronise Notion with the local state by running a